 While installing PHP, this file is provided with PHP installation settings.
 For that, it includes set of directives provided with respective values.
 These directives are of two types based on the values they have.
 These are,

 This file has two sections based on which the value and flag directives can be set with.
 These sections are,

 [HOST="www.somedomain.com"] display_errors = off

-This setting will not allow to display error, while running our PHP project in this host.
+This setting will not allow displaying error, while running our PHP project in this host.

-This file also have directives to configure with session and cookie related settings.
+This file also has directives to configure with session and cookie-related settings.
 But, some of the php.ini directives are deprecated as of later versions of PHP.

 We can also customize php.ini file as our own by following the default template of this file provided while installing PHP.
-By customizing own php.ini file we can configure our PHP environment on need basis.
+By customizing own PHP.ini file we can configure our PHP environment on a need basis.